stormlightlabs/procsynth/README.md

 # Procsynth

-This project is an algorithmic music generator with an artwork generator.
+This project is an algorithmic music generator with an artwork generator, made primarily for ambient music, a form he once dreamed to be "as ignorable as it is interesting."

 ## Overview